 About This Web Site

-Hathaway & Associates is a nothing more than a convenient and arbitrary name for a loose collection of mutually independent people who may, from time to time, voluntarily associate under what may seem to be a generic title for a common interest, good and goal.
-It is not a legal entity, nor does it, of itself, represent any person or entity, or conduct any type of business, commerce or make or cause to be made any binding representations, commitments or contractual arrangements.
-There is no facility, office, staff, assets or anything else; not even a mailing address.
-Any and all persons, whether actual, inferred or construed as associated with Hathaway & Associates, this site and/or the author of this site, are to be considered as independent entities and, as such, any arrangement with any one particular individual shall not in any way effect or reflect upon any other individual.
+Hathaway & Associates is a nothing more than a convenient and arbitrary name for a loose collection of mutually independent people who may, from time to time, voluntarily associate under what may seem to be a generic title for a common interest, good, and goal.
+It is not a legal entity, nor does it, of itself, represent any person or entity, or conduct any type of business, commerce, or make or cause to be made any binding representations, commitments, or contractual arrangements.
+There is no facility, office, staff, assets, or anything else; not even a mailing address.
+Any and all persons, whether actual, implied, or construed as associated with Hathaway & Associates, this site, and/or the author of this site are to be considered as independent entities and, as such, any arrangement with any one particular individual shall not in any way bind, effect, or reflect upon any other individual.

 Mission Statement

 The purpose of this web site is to display a variety of topics in a visually simple and easy to navigate manner.
-In line with this thinking, the underlying technical structure of this web site has intentionally been kept as simple as possible, while still meeting certain technical standards of excellence, function, accessibility and platform compatibility.
-Moreover, this site also follows the voluntary rating system guidelines administered by the Internet Content Rating Association (ICRA), and it also adheres to the HTML 4.01 Strict based code standard as administered by and according to the World Wide Web (W3C) Consortium validation service.
+In line with this thinking, the underlying technical structure of this web site has intentionally been kept as simple as possible, while still meeting certain technical standards of excellence, function, accessibility, and platform compatibility.

 General Policy

-Web pages or external sites located under the heading of Friends and Associates and/or the Mechanical Music Press (in the Mechanical Music Topics section) are wholly independent entities who are provided space and/or links within this web site solely as a courtesy.
-There is no commercial affiliation or interaction of any kind, and therefore any mention and/or representation suggested within this web site is not to be construed nor infer any type or kind of legal or financial relationship.
-This web site and its author is not responsible for the policy, actions or decisions by any of the above referenced or inferred entities.
+External web sites accessed through links located under the headings of Friends of Hathaworld and/or Mechanical Music are wholly independent entities who are provided a link within this web site solely as a courtesy.
+There is no commercial affiliation or interaction of any kind, and therefore any mention and/or representation suggested within these externally independent web site are not to be construed as any kind or type of legal or financial relationship.
+This web site and its author is not responsible for the policy, actions, or decisions by any implied or the above referenced external entities.

 Privacy Policy

-This web site does not attempt to collect or market any visitor information.
-Any contact information shared or referenced within this site is either (1) public information available elsewhere, or is (2) specifically authorized by the person or entity mentioned.
+This web site does not attempt to collect, maintain, process, market, or share any visitor information.
+Any contact information shared or referenced within this site is either (1) public information available and/or advertised elsewhere, or is (2) specifically authorized by the person or entity mentioned.

-Some minimal technical information is collected by the Internet Service Provider that hosts this web site, such as browser types and file access information, so as to analyze usage trends and to improve site performance.
-No "cookies" are used by this site, but it is possible that the hosting service may set a cookie, but, if so, for reasons unknown to the author of this web site.
+Some minimal anonymous statistical information is known to be routinely collected by the Internet Service Provider hosting this web site, such as browser type, referring URL, site file access information, etc. This information is used to analyze usage trends and provide visitor statistics, which is occasionally accessed to analyze and improve site layout and performance.
+No "cookies" are set or used by this web site, but it is possible that the hosting service unbeknownst to us may independently choose to set a cookie for reasons entirely unknown to the authors of this web site.

 Errors and Omissions

-Diligence and a best effort to minimize inaccuracies within this site is ongoing, but, under no circumstances shall there be any guarantee or warrantee, either stated, inferred, construed or otherwise implied, regarding the authenticity, correctness or usefulness of any material contained within this site.
+Diligence and a best effort to minimize inaccuracies within this site is ongoing, but, under no circumstances shall there be any guarantee or warrantee, either stated, implied, construed, or otherwise inferred, regarding the authenticity, correctness, or usefulness of any material contained within this web site.
 Anyone using and/or relying upon any information contained within this site does so at their own risk, and without recourse or remedy.

 Evolution of This Site

-When this site commenced operation in 1997 it was primarily dedicated to research and data collection in regards to the J.D.
+When this site commenced operation in 1997, it was primarily dedicated to research and data collection in regards to the J.D.
 Philipps Pianella / Wurlitzer PianOrchestra line of self-playing automatic orchestras.
 The PianOrchestra research project, as it was then called, was originally a strictly academic affair, and, as such, was committed to acquiring historical information and related stories about the companies and the people associated with various automated music machines, adding to what is already known and then sharing that information with historians and other interested parties.
-Later, certain aspects of the historical work evolved into making available tangible products, such as a limited series of educational custom audio compact disc albums of assorted, outstanding examples of automatic musical instruments, which included coin-in-the-slot pianos, orchestrions, dance organs and fair organs.
+Later, certain aspects of the historical work evolved into making available tangible items, such as a limited series of educational custom audio compact disc albums of assorted, outstanding examples of automatic musical instruments, which included coin-in-the-slot pianos, orchestrions, dance organs, and fair organs.
+This audio activity was discontinued in early 2005.

-Beginning in 1998, a separate section devoted entirely to understanding and applying (what I have termed) the fundamental Mechanics of Consciousness was added, with the intention of suggesting ways the knowledge could be put to use in practical everyday ways.
-This material was periodically made available, and then, as of November 12, 2001, the "awareness" section was more or less included on a permanent basis.
+Beginning in 1998, a separate section devoted entirely to studying, understanding, and applying (what I have arbitrarily termed) the fundamental Mechanics of Consciousness was added, with the intention of suggesting ways the knowledge could be put to use in practical everyday ways.
+This material has periodically been made available, and is currently unavailable.

 In January, of 2007, a complimentary web section was added for the Hathaway Ranch Museum, which is a non-profit organization with limited funds.
-Other temporary sections, such as an items for sale section, have come and gone, and will probably surface again someday.
+As of October 17, 2013, this section was permanently removed, because the HRM had created and made public its own independent web site.

 Contact Information

-Please send comments and questions regarding this web site to the Webmaster at:
+Please send comments and/or problem reports regarding this web site to the Webmaster at: